 Considerations for Appointing an Overseas Guardian

-- What is the legal status of the kids going to be in the new country, and will that create a hardship for them?
-If the kids are dual citizens, it makes it more likely that legally they are able live in that country.
+What is the legal status of the kids going to be in the new country, and will that create a hardship for them?
+If the kids are dual citizens, it makes it more likely that legally they can live in that country.

 Getting the Courts to Honor Your Wishes on a non-US Guardianship

-- Spell out your wishes in your will, explaining why you want the named guardian to take care of your child in your home country, why you want them to grow up with those cultural values, your ties to the chosen country and any other details that supports that this is the best choice for your child.
+Spell out your wishes in your will, explaining why you want the named guardian to take care of your child in your home country, why you want them to grow up with those cultural values, your ties to the chosen country, and any other details that support that this is the best choice for your child.
 Work with an attorney to ensure the right language and format.

 Personal Experience With Overseas Guardians

-Over the years we have managed to make this part of our dinner conversation with our kids, so if something were to happen to both of us, the kids know who to call first, where to go in the short-term, who the named guardian is, and what country we would want them to move to permanently.
+Over the years we have managed to make this part of our dinner conversation with our kids, so if something were to happen to both of us, the kids know who to call first, where to go in the short term, and who they named guardian is, and what country we would want them to move to permanently.

-We hope that by empowering them this way, it will make it more obvious why our choice at this point is the right one for our family.
+We hope that empowering them this way, will make it more obvious why our choice at this point is the right one for our family.